 Cr.
-2. The application of theoretical and experimental engineering concepts in a business, consulting, industrial or government setting.
+2. Application of the concepts of engineering in a business, consulting, industrial or government setting.
 Emphasis is placed on involvement in real-world engineering projects requiring analysis, design and investigative skills.
-Requires satisfactory work performance at a pre-selected employer and the submission of reports in a format approved by each department.
+Requires satisfactory work performance at a preselected employer and the submission of reports in a format approved by each department.
 This course is graded S/U only for civil and mechanical engineering majors.
-Prerequisite: approval of the respective Department Cooperative Education Coordinator.
+Prerequisite: approval of the Engineering Cooperative Education Coordinator.